Personal Development’s Many Faces and Hats Worn

 Since MS affects everyone differently, then each person who has MS has their own disease.

-I think most doctors say putting MS in a box would be too simple a statement.
-The disease holds too many mysteries, it’s complications and diversity are too complex.
+Most doctors say putting MS in a box would be too simple a statement.
+The disease holds too many mysteries, its complications and diversity are too complex.

-My graduation from high school at 17 happened two months before I heard what some would call dreadful news.
+My graduation from high school at seventeen took place two months before I heard what some would call dreadful news.
 It had no effect on me at the time for I felt and looked fine.

 As years went by and I grew older, more lesions developed on my spine and brain.
-That happens within MS; lesions, demyelination (where disease destroys and damages nerve coatings called myelin.)
+That happens within MS; lesions, demyelination, which is where disease destroys and damages nerve coatings called myelin.

 Different neurologists have said that my MS is mild.
 A famous neuro in Minneapolis labeled it benign.
-The definition of benign is kind; MS treated me most unkind at times.
+The definition of benign is kind; MS treated me most unkindly at times.